07JAN14 UPDATE: JS2DX – a platform that will support Sprout’s User Interface has been completed. http://js2dx.com

-Sprout is a project dedicated to an object-oriented programming language that is native to the Relational Database Management System (RDBMS).
+Sprout is a object-oriented programming (oop) language native to Relational Database Management System (RDBMS).
 It is written entirely with stored procedures that are an implementation of SQL/Persistent Stored Module delivering object-oriented capability vernacular to a database.
 Sprout does not require external modules or compiled code.
-It is not an object-relational mapping solution or an add-on language but a new database language backward-compatible with classic SQL syntax.
+It is not an object-relational mapping solution or an add-on language database language backward-compatible with classic SQL syntax.

-Sprout programming language instructions in their low level format is comprised of nested key-value pairs.
-The pairs are stored in normalized form inside a registry implemented with Entity Attribute Value data model where there are no nulls and values are never repeated.
+Sprout’s low level programming language instructions are comprised of nested key-value pairs which are stored in normalized form inside a registry implemented with Entity Attribute Value data model where there are no nulls and values are never repeated.
 For example if two or more programs employ a variable named “var_name” that name will be stored in the registry only once.
-The registry is a flexible storage mechanism that may accommodate columnar tables and sets of single node values that constitute documents of any structure like program code, HTML, XML, RDF, etc.
+The registry is a flexible storage mechanism that may accommodate columnar tables and sets of single node values constituting documents of any structure like program code, HTML, XML, RDF, etc.

 Sprout is positioned as server-side of development and deployment platform.
 In combination with client-side GUI driver it will enable coding complex applications where requests executed in a database transaction.
 This feature will ensure data integrity on the level of RDBMS mechanism and thus accurate transaction commits or rollbacks.

 Sprout will support distributed asynchronous transactions which may become used in embedded systems with real time sensory feedback.
 In such system if distributed node fails, returns error or is out of range Sprout may correct the glitch by finding result closest to input parameters in an indexed set consisting of pre-compiled results.